The 12 Must-Grow Root Vegetables for Your Garden

 Sweet Potatoes

-Sweet potatoes are particularly well-suited for southern gardens, but they can also be grown in northern climates with the proper care.
+Sweet potatoes are particularly well-suited for southern gardens but can also be grown in northern climates with the proper care.
 Because of their vining habit, they make excellent ground cover, helping to suppress weeds.
 Sweet potatoes are a great source of complex carbohydrates, adding a healthy option to your homegrown produce.

 Parsnips